ebelnikola/GILT_TNR_R/Readme.md

 `Newton_method_paper_results_reproduction.ipynb` - reproduces some of the results from [Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group](https://arxiv.org/abs/2408.10312).

 `Lattice_Dilatation_Operator_paper_results_reproduction.ipynb` - reproduces some of the results from [Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group]().
+The TM computations in this notebook are outdated.
+The last version of the paper uses $r=4$ TM results obtained using the scripts below.

+Scripts:

+Scripts with name of the form "\*TM_direct(crossed)_\*_r=4.jl" perform the transfer matrix computations for $r=4$ case.
+Before running the scripts please run `Newton_method_paper_results_reproduction.ipynb` in order to create all the necessary tensors.

+These scripts are not fully automatic.
+In particular, for "non_rot_alg" scripts, one should ensure that existing trajectory file is typed in the script.
+By default it is "rotate=false_30_6.0e-6_1.0e-10__relT=1.0000110043212773_len=36.data", but the value of "relT" may potentially slightly change in the last digits from machine to machine.

 ## Scripts